MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_capabilities.md

 </li>
 </ul><div class="alert"><b>Note</b>  This flag is supported in NDIS 6.30 and later.
 Miniport drivers that support the VMQ or SR-IOV interface must set this flag.</div><div> </div>

-#### NDIS_RECEIVE_FILTER_IMPLAT_MIN_OF_QUEUES_MODE

-Indicates that the number of VM queues available  is the minimum number of queues available from any member of a Load Balancing Failover (LBFO) team.
-This flag applies to LBFO filters only.
-This flag is not set for miniports.

-#### NDIS_RECEIVE_FILTER_IMPLAT_SUM_OF_QUEUES_MODE

-Indicates that the number of VM queues available is the sum of all the queues available from every member of an LBFO team.
-This flag applies to LBFO filters only.
-This flag is not set for miniports.

 #### NDIS_RECEIVE_FILTER_INTERRUPT_VECTOR_COALESCING_SUPPORTED